Accommodation Payments

 What is changing?

-From 1 July 2014, there will be changes to how new residents will be charged for accommodation.
+From 1 July 2025, there were changes to how new residents will be charged for accommodation.
 These changes will only affect new residents who enter our facilities after this date.

 Depending upon a person’s financial circumstances as confirmed by their assets assessment, the periodical payment can be drawn down from the refundable deposit.